The Adventurers Journal.. What Is It and Why Should You Bother?

-Firstly it shows your players are invested in the story, and are paying attention enough to want to remember what’s happening.
+Firstly, it shows your players are invested in the story, and are paying attention enough to want to remember what’s happening.
 It allows you to see how your story telling is going.
-If the journal matches where your going with the story, great if not, you might need to work on the way you get the information you consider important over to the players.
+If the journal matches where you’re going with the story, great if not, you might need to work on the way you get the information you consider important over to the players.

 It can help you understand how your players take in information, and can be an eye opener to the fact that sometimes the story’s we weave are too subtle and that players are not picking up on things, or conversely your too obvious with your information, and the players are piecing together more than you want them to at this point, or not enough, so you can put more information in for them to reach the conclusion you want them to reach.

 This allows you to control in the information you are giving out, or put a particular story arc to the back burner for a few sessions till they have moved on to something else, within the game, if you don’t want them finding out secrets too early!

 Don’t forget that if a player is writing a journal it means they are taking time out of what, for most of us, is a busy schedule, with family, work and other commitments so make sure you reward them for it, an extra re-roll, a small XP award, or something else that makes it worthwhile doing it for them.

 Not that it means that if your group decided to not write a journal, they hate the game and wish you would do something different, every game group handles information gathering and note taking differently.

 Just to give you a taste of what I have been talking about I am pleased to be able to share with you a Journal entry from my new D&D group.